xanather/xti/README.md

 + Has basic extensible JSON config.

 ## Known limitations
-- Don't change scaling or DPI of the system after starting
+- Don't change scaling or DPI of the system after starting.
+- The program expects only one primary screen attached (the tablet screen).
-- Must run as administrator otherwise Windows will deny access to certain functions
+- Must run as administrator otherwise Windows will deny access to certain functions.

 ## Installing
 Supports either x64 or Arm64 machines.